Last Updated: September 6th, 2023 by Kristen Douglas

 This is a matter of opinion, but I love to spread out when I can and take in a great view.
 The upper deck of Kauffman Stadium is one of those places where you can do this.
 Another nice spot is out in left field.

-Kauffman Stadium is famous for the waterfalls, and now they are adding seating behind the fountains in left field.
-These seats are a little pricier, but it's a truly unique perspective.
+Kauffman Stadium is famous for the waterfalls and you can sit by the fountsins.
+Fountain seating is in sections 201, 202, and 203.
+These seats are a little pricier, but it’s a truly unique perspective.
 Where else can you sit near fountains and watch some baseball?
 Also the fans in left field tend to be a little more laid back than what you might experience in the inner bowl, so if that is your style; go for it.

 I want to now discuss another angle to think about for tickets to a Royals game.
-Are you going to a day game or a night game? if you are going to a day game and you plan to sit in the upper deck, you better do as the song says and "wear sunscreen".
+Are you going to a day game or a night game?
+If you are going to a day game and you plan to sit in the upper deck, wear sunscreen!
 The upper deck fans bake until golden brown at afternoon affairs in Kauffman Stadium.

 Where to Stay While Visiting Kauffman Stadium

 My favorite way to travel to a baseball game is to stay as close to the stadium as possible and walk or take an Uber so I don’t have to fool with parking in a strange place.
 So many ballparks have great hotels within walking distance making it easy to stay nearby.